Alarm Management Red Flags

 Red Flag # 2: An AM Champion is not in place.

 Alarm management (AM) projects are often initiated because of high alarm rates.
 An AM project usually starts with the development of a philosophy and design standards and then moves through to insufficient actor resolution and rationalisation workshops.
 Whilst these projects can yield significant benefits, ongoing monitoring and reporting are needed to sustain these improvements.
-It is important that a champion is established who has responsibilities to sustain these improvements.
+A champion must be established who has responsibilities to sustain these improvements.

 Red Flag # 3: No AM Philosophy and Design Standards